stellaruniversex/woteg/README.md

-War of the Eight Galaxies development
+Codex Dacanium (aka War of the Eight Galaxies) development